slatedocs/slate/source/index.html.md

         alert(message);
       }
 ```
-This method called if your website user deny your IA Authentication request on his IA mobile App or the request fail for any other reason.
+This method will be called if your website user denied the IA Authentication request on the IA App or the request fail for any other reason.

-by default this method is implemented to alert the user with message why it fails, You can change it as you want
+By default, this method alerts the user with a failing message, however you can change this to suit your need.

 ### Query Parameters